JerilynFranz/python-gen-tries/README.md

 You can 'mix and match' types of objects used as token in a key as long as they all conform to the `Hashable` protocol.

+When keys are inserted into the trie, they are assigned a unique id which is returned to the caller.
+It is the caller's responsibilty to save the id's for reference when doing lookups from the trie.
+Because the keys are not necessarily strings it

 ## Usage